-The Agency for Administrative Modernisation, I.P.
-(AMA) is the public institute that exercises the powers of the Prime Minister's Office in the fields of administrative modernisation and simplification and digital administration, under the supervision and tutelage of the Deputy Secretary of State for Administrative Modernisation.
+AMA is the public institute that exercises the powers of the Ministry of State Modernization and Public Administration in the areas of modernization and administrative simplification and digital government, under the supervision of the Secretary of State for Innovation and Administrative Modernization.

 AMA has administrative and financial autonomy and own assets and is «equalled to a public business entity, for purposes of development and management of networks of shops for citizens and companies».
 It is therefore, as far as these assignments, subject to the regime applicable to the state corporate sector, with consequences in labour matters, insofar as the staff hired for this area has, under the law, an individual contract of employment (in the terms of article 16 (1) of Decree-Law n.º 558/99, of December 17th, which approved the legal regime of the state corporate sector, with the wording given in Decree-Law n.º 300/2007, of August 27th), essentially, a regime similar to that which governed the Institute for the Management of Citizen Shops, I.P. (see article 3 (1) and article 23 (1) of Decree-Law n.º 302/99, of August 6th).